rust-lang/rfcs/active/0000-algebraic-effects-system.md

 Currently, in most languages (especially C++), you're in-charge of managing the effects yourself.
 People typically don't design systems in terms of effects and effect containment.
 Rust already has concepts like lifetimes, where people would of had to traditionally manage them manually, with no safety or guarantees.

-The syntax position (after the function signature but before the body) seems to be the best position, but one could also move it to after the body.
+The syntax position (after the function signature but before the body) seems to be the best position, but one could also move it to append the body.

 # Unresolved questions

 The original wiki explains a trouble with such a system:

 > There is something of a "library boundary discipline" risk here.
-Suppose Alice writes a library fn a() which happens not to fail, and Bob writes a fn b() wont(Fail) that uses a().
+Suppose Alice writes a library fn a() which happens not to fail, and Bob writes a fn b() forbid(Fail) that uses a().
 Later Alice, who doesn't care about effects, updates her library and makes it possibly fail.
 This breaks Bob's code in a way akin to changing the actual type signature of a function, except the "type" is inferred, which makes it more of a surprise.
 This downside is unavoidable given the desire to be unobtrusive in the common case.

 However, I disagree.
 In this case, Bob clearly doesn't want his function to fail.
 If Alice changes to function to fail, Bob's program **should not compile** because that's the whole point of these guarantees.

 * A real issue, as the wiki explained is the use of `assert`.
 Should assert always have a `Fail` effect, or should it be an exception?
 If it fails in a destructor, then we have the memory leak issue.
 * Should print/debug statements count as I/O?
+* In places where the compiler cannot infer the appropriate effect (i.e., unsafe code) should the user be forced (a la lifetimes) to be explicit?
+* `Fail` or `Failure` as an effect presents some difficulties.
+In essence, *most* things *could* cause a failure without a rigorous static stack analysis, banning memory allocation, ban recursion, etc...
+Thus, there should be a discussion about, if `Failure` is introduced, to what extend does it apply to?
+Or, perhaps it's not a useful effect because of the previously stated problems and other combination of effects should replace it.
+* A comprehensive list of effects hasn't yet been made.
+This should be done as part of the RFC process.
+* Backward-compatibility issues should be addressed.
+This RFC is against having any disruption to current users/code.
+Users shouldn't be forced to (the majority of times, i.e., everywhere except perhaps unsafe code.) annotate or forbid effects if they don't want to.
+This won't cause the learning curve of Rust to dramatically increase.

 This proposal hasn't yet touched on Traits and effect parameters.

+---

 Thanks to [@bblum](https://github.com/bblum) for the original proposal!